By Alane Archer, ND, CNC and Michelle Tuffs

 Amino acids and protein are important for healthy hair.
 I can remember doing a vitamin panel on a young man with hair loss.
 All of his vitamins and minerals were good, but amino acids were low.
 Once properly supported, his hair started to grow.

-Because there are so many vitamins and mineral deficiencies that can cause hair loss, Nutritionally Yours offers three options of Vitamin and Mineral Test Kits.
-These can be ordered through our website, and results will be returned in about four weeks with a written protocol specifically for you which explains exactly how to begin your journey not only to beautiful stronger shiny hair but also more energy and an overall healthier YOU!
+Because there are so many vitamins and mineral deficiencies that can cause hair loss, Nutritionally Yours offers one easy Vitamin and Mineral Test Kit.
+It can be ordered through our website, and results will be returned in about three weeks with a personalized protocol specifically for you which explains exactly how to begin your journey not only to beautiful stronger shiny hair, but also more energy and an overall healthier YOU!

 Like us on Facebook